mosekyle/alx-airbnb-database/database-adv-script/README.md

 - **Query File**: `subqueries.sql`
 - **Objective**: This query uses a correlated subquery to count the number of bookings for each user and filters those who have made more than 3 bookings.

+### 2. **Apply Aggregations and Window Functions**
+- **Objective**: Use SQL aggregation and window functions to analyze data.

+#### 1. **Find the total number of bookings made by each user**
+- **Query File**: `aggregations_and_window_functions.sql`

+- The COUNT function counts the total number of bookings made by each user.
+- The GROUP BY clause groups the data by user_id to calculate the total bookings for each user.
+- The COUNT function is used to calculate the total bookings for each property.
+- The RANK() window function assigns a rank to each property based on the total bookings in descending order.
+- The GROUP BY clause groups the data by property_id.
+- The ORDER BY clause sorts the results by the rank to display the most booked properties first.

 ```sql